tianxiaowen/mutation_unphased/example_analysis_pipeline.md

 - `ibdfile`: path to the IBD file
 - `mapfile`: path to the genetic maps
 - `idfile`: path to a text file that has the ID names of all samples as a single column
-- `usephase`: if usephase=true, the phase will be used as given without adjustment
+- `usephase`: if usephase=true, the phase for rare variants will be used as given without adjustment

 ```
 gtcountpy_split.sh $chr $j ${ibdfile} ${mapfile} ${idfile} ${usephase}